unicode-org/text-rendering-tests/README.md

 in C++ and Objective C) that writes the observed rendering in SVG format to Standard Output.
 Finally, the script checks whether the expected rendering matches the observed result.
-Currently, “matching” is implemented as exact string equality on the SVG file; if needed, this could of course be made resilient to small rounding differences.
+Currently, “matching” is implemented by iterating over SVG paths, allowing for maximally 1 font design unit of difference.